2022–23 Minnesota Whitecaps season

 The 2022–23 Minnesota Whitecaps season is the team's fifth year as a member of the Premier Hockey Federation.
 Before this season, they moved to their new home rink at Richfield Ice Arena.
 The Whitecaps started the season on Saturday, November 5 at Canlan Ice Sports – York, losing to the Toronto Six in overtime.

 Offseason

-On May 17, 2022, the Whitecaps announced that Jack Brodt, who co-founded the team in 2004, would take a position with NLTT Hockey, the company who bought the Whitecaps last season.
+On May 17, 2022, the Whitecaps announced that Jack Brodt, who co-founded the team in 2004, would take a position with NLTT Hockey, the company who bought the Whitecaps in the previous season.
 Ronda Curtin Engelhardt took over as sole head coach of the team.

 On July 29, 2022, the Whitecaps announced that they would move from TRIA Rink to Richfield Ice Arena.

 On August 21, 2022, Chi-Yin Tse was named as the new general manager for the Whitecaps.